 The love that You have shown.

 Post-edit: Jon was discharged from UPMC on Saturday, June 27.
-He will stay in Pittsburgh to continue lab-work at the clinic until his anti-rejection meds are balanced.
-We are so grateful to UPMC, Dr. Bermudez, all the doctors and staff there, the amazing A-Lung family, some wonderful Canadians, and to our beautiful God Who orchestrated, intervened and delivered so many times that one of the doctors commented to Jon, "Your God does many thing for you in mysterious ways."
+He is still in Pittsburgh doing clinicals until his anti-rejection meds are balanced.
+He is on dialysis for kidney issues and returned to the hospital for a few acute issues, but all in all is doing well.
+He returns home August 23.
+We are so grateful to UPMC, Dr. Bermudez, all the doctors and staff there, the amazing A-Lung family, some wonderful Canadians, and to our beautiful God Who orchestrated, intervened and delivered Jon so many times.
+One of the doctors told Jon, "Your God does many thing for you in mysterious ways."